nh-server/switch-guide/docs/extras/updating.md

 1. Wait until Daybreak completes installing the dumped firmware.
 1. Once it completes, it will ask if you want to reboot.
 Tap `Reboot`.
 1. Once rebooted, launch into emuMMC and verify your system works.
 You can verify your system has been properly updated in `System Settings` > `System`, it will tell you the installed firmware version underneath the `System Update` button.
+    - **Note:** If your system does *not* boot as expected after updating, please consult the [Common crashes after updating](#common-crashes-after-updating) section below.

 ## Common crashes after updating

 After updating your firmware, you might run into crashes due to incompatible [sysmodules](/homebrew.html#terminologies).
 The following crashes are the most common ones, but is not an exhaustive list.

+- **Note:** hekate and fusee are both bootloaders, these bootloaders have different ways of presenting error screens to the user.
+Errors displayed by hekate will typically be yellow and errors displayed by fusee will typically be white.</br>
+- Below you will find the way it's presented depending on how you normally boot into CFW.

 #### Custom theme crash
 ::: tip